BraVRom/braVRom/README.md

 ➤⠀A⠀B⠀O⠀U⠀T
 </br>

-I'm a 26 years guy.
+I'm 27 yo.
 IT Sysadmin and Cybersecurity specialist.
 Originally from the Canary Islands, I have an innate passion for computing and video games, especially fighting games, platformers and RPGs since I was very young, I was fascinated by the homebrew scene and console modding, starting with the PSP and Wii.

 Throughout my life, I have cultivated a deep interest in computer science, the field in which I consider myself most proficient.
 In addition, I have developed significant skills in video editing and graphic design, using tools such as the Adobe family and Vegas Pro.